mjgroth/deephys/docs/source/usage.rst

 ☀️ Defining Your Model
 ======================

 We first need to define the model to visualize.
 Any number of layers to be visualized can be included.
-To define the model indicate its name, the neuron count per layer, and which layer is the classification layer.
+To define the model indicate its name, the neuron count per layer.
+The classification (output) layer needs to be also indicated as it needs to be always included in the visualization.

 .. code-block:: python